 Located on the summit of Mount Wilson above Pasadena at an altitude of 5715 feet, Mount Wilson Observatory is visible from much of the Los Angeles area.
 Free of charge, visitors can view the historic Hooker 100-inch telescope from the Visitors’ Gallery inside the dome.
 Those purchasing tickets for the 11:30 a.m & 1:00 p.m.
-Weekend Guided Tours (which are available Saturdays and Sundays from March 3oth to November 29), are admitted to the telescope floor directly beneath the 100-inch Telescope, the 60-inch Telescope dome, and the 150-solar Telescope Tower (unless our solar astronomer is unavailable).
+Weekend Guided Tours, are admitted to the telescope floor directly beneath the 100-inch Telescope, the 60-inch Telescope dome, and the 150-solar Telescope Tower (unless our solar astronomer is unavailable).
 These tours are about two hours.
 (On rare occasions, one of the telescopes may be closed due to special events or maintenance.)
-Free of charge, there is also a small Astronomical Museum on the observatory grounds, the CHARA Interferometry Exhibit, and great hiking.
+Free of charge, there is also a small Astronomical Museum on the observatory grounds (currently on view through September 2022: NASA’s Hubble Space Telescope Exhibit), the CHARA Interferometry Exhibit, and great hiking.

 Parking: A U.S. Forest Service Adventure Pass is required to park at the Observatory, as it is located on U.S. Forest Service land.
-A day pass may be purchased at the Cosmic Cafe on weekends between 9:00 a.m. and 5:00 p.m.
+A day pass may be purchased at the Cosmic Cafe (when it is open from April 4 to November 29 in 2020) on weekends between 9:00 a.m. and 5:00 p.m.
 Other times, the $5 day pass or the $30 dollar annual pass may be purchased at many locations around Los Angeles before you head up.
 Click here to go to the U.S. Forest Service website for more information about the Adventure Pass and where to buy them.
-The website has a place to enter your location to search for nearby vendors.
+Their website has a place to enter your location to search for nearby vendors.
 The Shell station in La Canada at the bottom of the Angeles Crest Highway should be selling them as well.

 Weekend Public Guided Tours